Birding and Nature Tour in Ghana

 Accommodation - Standard New Tafo Hotel

-checklist on our arrival in Accra.
-After our meal and final checklist we transfer you to the airport for your departure after a wonderful Ghana birding and wildlife tour.
+After our meal we transfer you to the airport for your departure, signalling the end of a wonderful Ghana birding and wildlife tour.

 Some of the wildlife expected to see on this trip are: